 The Health and Welfare Benefits Fund is used to pay all health and welfare payments for active employees and retirees.
 The District determines funding of the Health and Welfare Benefits Fund based on the applicable health benefits agreement for each of the applicable years.
 See "- Employees and Labor Relations - Negotiations Regarding Labor Contracts" herein.
-As of June 30, 2023, the net position of the Health and Welfare Benefits Fund was approximately \$107.7 million.
+As of June 30, 2024, the net position of the Health and Welfare Benefits Fund was in deficit at approximately \$(2.4) million (unaudited).
+The deficit will be addressed by increasing the annual employee contribution rate for fiscal year 2024-25, from \$15,500 to \$18,400 per employee.
+The Fiscal Year 2024-25 Budget includes contributions of \$1.4 billion for the Health and Welfare Benefits Fund.